 Opportunities for career progression will depend on the size and nature of your employer, with company strategy strongly influencing staff structure.
 However, in larger companies it is usually possible to progress from the position of waiter/waitress to that of staff trainer, to a supervisory/assistant manager role, up to restaurant/general manager.

-Undertaking relevant training and attaining in-house qualifications may facilitate your progression more quickly.
+Undertaking relevant training and attaining in-house qualifications may make your progression more quickly.

-It is also possible to move into an operations management or head office role, depending on the flexibility and range of individual restaurant chains.
-Restaurant managers not seeking area management responsibility may move across to other restaurants, possibly within the same chain.
-They may also relocate to manage a failing or less successful affiliated restaurant.
+You could also move into an operations management or head office role, depending on the flexibility and range of individual restaurant chains.
+If you're not seeking area management responsibility, you could move across to other restaurants, possibly within the same chain or relocate to manage a failing or less successful affiliated restaurant.